Unless explicitly specified, object identifiers are case-insensitive and must begin with either a letter or the underscore (

 In other words, the following would all be equivalent:

-Note that the parameter does not impact any of the limitations for unquoted identifiers with regards to numbers, special characters, and blank spaces.
+Note that the parameter does not impact any of the limitations for unquoted identifiers with regards to numbers, extended characters, and blank spaces.

 Impact of Changing the Parameter¶